cloudogu/gitops-talks/docs/slides/05-challenges.md

 </svg>

 Note:
+* ONE Option is using CI server (other would be pointing/linking to App repo from GitOps repo, e.g via ArgoCD app or GitRepo CR in flux)
 * Multiple app repos, one GitOps repo for infra
 * Depending on technology more repos for configuring operator
 * CI Server push has one disadvantage: More complexity in pipelines